The purpose of the toolkit is to:

 It aims to guide organisations in best practice when working with volunteers, in keeping with the National Standards for Involving Volunteers.

-It has been designed to be of use to both small organisations with only a few volunteers to large organisations with many volunteers.
+It has been designed to be of use to both small organisations with only a few volunteers and large organisations with many volunteers.

 Outcomes to date include:

-- This in effect has impacted on managing 8000+ volunteers.
+- This in effect has impacted on managing 15,000 plus volunteers.

 Volunteer Centres, councils, hospitals, sports clubs and not-for-profit organisations across Victoria, NSW, SA, Qld, Tas, & WA are using the same methods and tools, creating a sense of unity and consistency giving volunteers professional and generic processes no matter where they volunteer.